Torsors in super-symmetry: Proof of Proposition

 One sees that under the adjoint actions, $\underline{C}$ stabilizes $V$, and $\g_1$ annihilates $V$ by \eqref{Eggg}.
 It follows that the left and the right (super-)ideals of the Hopf (super-)algebra generated by $V$ coincide, so as

 Let

 denote the resulting quotients.
-Then one sees that $Q$ is a super-cocommutative (but not necessarily, super-commutative) Hopf super-algebra which includes $\underline{Q}$ as the largest purely even Hopf super-subalgebra, and the odd component of the primitives $P(Q)$ in $Q$ remains $\g_1$, or in notation,
+In view of \cite[Theorem 3.6]{M} one sees that $Q$ is a super-cocommutative (but not necessarily, super-commutative) Hopf super-algebra, which includes $\underline{Q}$ as the largest purely even Hopf super-subalgebra, and the odd component of the primitives $P(Q)$ in $Q$ remains to be $\g_1$, or in notation,

 Moreover, $[\g_1,\g_1]=0$ in $P(Q)$, whence $Q$ is of the form of smash product

 Define

 Then this is naturally a left $\underline{Q}$-module, whence we have the Hom-set